deadlydog/deadlydog.github.io/_posts/2015-05-02-module-to-synchronously-zip-and-unzip-using-powershell-2-0.md

   - Unzip
   - Zip
 ---
-If you search for ways to zip and unzip files using PowerShell, you will find that there a lot of different methods.&#160; Some people [invoke .Net 4.5 assembly methods](http://stackoverflow.com/a/13302548/602585), others call a 3rd party executable (I’ve shown how to do this in [one of my other posts](http://dans-blog.azurewebsites.net/powershell-function-to-create-a-password-protected-zip-file/)).&#160; For my needs this time around I required a method that didn’t involve [using 3rd party tools](http://stackoverflow.com/a/1153144/602585), and wanted my PowerShell script to work on any Windows OS, not just ones that had .Net 4.5 installed (which isn’t available for older OSs like Windows XP).
+If you search for ways to zip and unzip files using PowerShell, you will find that there a lot of different methods.
+Some people [invoke .Net 4.5 assembly methods](http://stackoverflow.com/a/13302548/602585), others call a 3rd party executable (I’ve shown how to do this in [one of my other posts](http://dans-blog.azurewebsites.net/powershell-function-to-create-a-password-protected-zip-file/)).
+For my needs this time around I required a method that didn’t involve [using 3rd party tools](http://stackoverflow.com/a/1153144/602585), and wanted my PowerShell script to work on any Windows OS, not just ones that had .Net 4.5 installed (which isn’t available for older OSs like Windows XP).

-I quickly found what I was after; you can [use the OS native Application.Shell object](http://serverfault.com/a/201604).&#160; This is what Windows/File Explorer uses behind the scenes when you copy/cut/paste a file.&#160; The problem though was that the operations all happen asynchronously, so there was no way for me to determine when the Zip operation actually completed.&#160; This was a problem, as I wanted my PowerShell script to copy the zip file to a network location once all of the files had been zipped up, and perform other operations on files once they were unzipped from a different zip file, and if I’m zipping/unzipping many MB or GBs or data, the operation might take several minutes.&#160; Most examples I found online worked around this by just putting a Start-Sleep –Seconds 10 after the call to create or extract the Zip files.&#160; That’s a super simple solution, and it works, but I wasn’t always sure how large the directory that I wanted to zip/unzip was going to be, and didn’t want to have my script sleep for 5 minutes when the zip/unzip operation sometimes only takes half a second.&#160; This is what led to me creating the following PowerShell module below.
+I quickly found what I was after; you can [use the OS native Application.Shell object](http://serverfault.com/a/201604).
+This is what Windows/File Explorer uses behind the scenes when you copy/cut/paste a file.
+The problem though was that the operations all happen asynchronously, so there was no way for me to determine when the Zip operation actually completed.
+This was a problem, as I wanted my PowerShell script to copy the zip file to a network location once all of the files had been zipped up, and perform other operations on files once they were unzipped from a different zip file, and if I’m zipping/unzipping many MB or GBs or data, the operation might take several minutes.
+Most examples I found online worked around this by just putting a Start-Sleep –Seconds 10 after the call to create or extract the Zip files.
+That’s a super simple solution, and it works, but I wasn’t always sure how large the directory that I wanted to zip/unzip was going to be, and didn’t want to have my script sleep for 5 minutes when the zip/unzip operation sometimes only takes half a second.
+This is what led to me creating the following PowerShell module below.

-This module allows you to add files and directories to a new or existing zip file, as well as to extract the contents of a zip file.&#160; Also, it will block script execution until the zip/unzip operation completes.
+This module allows you to add files and directories to a new or existing zip file, as well as to extract the contents of a zip file.
+Also, it will block script execution until the zip/unzip operation completes.

 <div id="scid:fb3a1972-4489-4e52-abe7-25a00bb07fdf:d850b5ec-6308-4584-b05a-0e1180a676d6" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <p>